-John Kennedy, a highly experienced engineer, has spent most of his executive career in the oilfield services sector.
+John Kennedy is a highly experienced engineer who spent most of his executive career in the oilfield services sector.
 He started his career in Schlumberger and then moved to Halliburton where he ultimately held the role of Executive Vice President.
-From 2003 to 2011 John held the position of Executive Chairman of Wellstream Holdings Plc, a FTSE 250 plc, until its successful acquisition by GE.
-In addition, he holds a number of Non-Executive roles in large and small, private and listed companies, including CRH Plc. and he serves as an advisor and consultant to several oilfield service companies.
-In 1993, John received the Sloan Fellowship, London Business School.
-He is a Chartered Engineer (C.Eng) and fellow of the Institution of Electrical Engineers (FIEE).
-Mr. Kennedy also holds an M.Sc. in 1993, B.E in 1972, and C.Eng. from University College Dublin.
+From 2003 to 2011 Mr. Kennedy held the position of Executive Chairman of Wellstream Holdings Plc until its successful acquisition by GE in 2009.
+Currently he serves as an adviser to several oilfield service companies.
+In 1993, Mr. Kennedy received the Sloan Fellowship, London Business School.
+He is a Chartered Engineer and fellow of the Institution of Electrical Engineers.

-Peter Whitbread is a Chartered Quantity Surveyor with over 35 years of experience in the oil & gas services sector, with extensive experience in managing marine construction companies and in the direct project management of a wide range of major marine projects, heavy marine equipment and vessels.
-Peter joined Lamprell in 1992, and was the Chief Executive Officer of the Group until May 2009 and was also the Chairman of the Group until 5 February 2008.
-He was appointed as the Director of International Development in May 2009.
+A Chartered Quantity Surveyor with over 35 years of experience in the oil & gas services sector, with extensive experience in marine construction and project management, heavy marine equipment and vessels companies, Peter was appointed as the CEO of Lamprell in 1992.
+He held this position until May 2009 and was also the Chairman of the Group until 5 February 2008.
 During his career he has held a number of other senior management positions and directorships with marine construction companies in the Middle East region.
-Mr. Whitbread was appointed to the Board on 4 October 2012 as part of changes to the Board.

-Currently, Michael Press acts as a director to a number of companies in the energy sector, notably in the role of Lead Independent Director for Chart Industries, Inc. (a publicly traded company on NASDAQ) and as a Non-Executive Director for Thermon Group Holdings, Inc (a NYSE-listed company that provides equipment to the upstream and downstream petroleum and power sectors).
-Previously, Mr Press served as Senior Independent Director at Petrofac Limited (a global provider of oilfield services to the international oil and gas industry, listed on the London Stock Exchange) for nine years until 2010.
-Mr Press has been self-employed since 2001.
-Prior to that he spent 27 years in the energy sector in senior management and executive positions.
-Mr Press has a Bachelor of Science in Mathematics from Colorado College and Master of Science in Operations Research from Columbia University School of Engineering, New York.
+Michael Press acts as a Director to a number of companies in the energy sector, notably in the role of Lead Independent Director for Chart Industries, Inc. and as a Non-Executive Director for Thermon Group Holdings, Inc. Previously, Mr. Press served as Senior Independent Director at Petrofac Limited for nine years until 2010.
+Prior to that he spent 27 years in the energy sector in senior management positions.
+Mr. Press has a BSc in Mathematics from Colorado College and Master of Science in Operations Research from Columbia University School of Engineering, NY.

 After 25 years with Shell International Exploration and Production, John Malcolm retired from the Shell group at the end of 2010 to become an independent consultant to the energy industry.
-During his tenure at Shell, he held various senior management positions including most recently as Managing Director for Petroleum Development Oman from 2002-2010 where he implemented a series of change initiatives to overcome many major business development challenges.
-Mr Malcolm has been a Chartered Engineer with the UK Engineering Council since 1979 and has a Ph.D. in Process Control Systems, from the Heriot Watt University which he obtained in 1975.
+During his tenure at Shell, he held various senior management positions including most recently as MD for Petroleum Development Oman from 2002-2010.
+Mr. Malcolm has been a Chartered Engineer with the UK Engineering Council since 1979 and has a Ph.D. in Process Control Systems, from the Heriot Watt University which he obtained in 1975.

-Ellis Armstrong is a senior executive within the energy industry with wide international experience covering operations and strategy in North and South America, and Europe.
-Mr Armstrong has worked for more than 30 years with BP, where he held a variety of operational and leadership roles in Exploration and Production including line operating roles in the North Sea and Alaska, VP for Latin America and Caribbean, Head of Technology and, most recently, Chief Financial Officer.
-Mr Armstrong is a Chartered Engineer with a BSc and a PhD, both in Civil Engineering, from Imperial College, and a Masters in Business Administration from Stanford.
+Ellis Armstrong is a senior executive within the energy industry with wide international experience.
+Mr. Armstrong has worked for more than 30 years with BP, where he held a variety of operational and leadership roles including line operating roles in the North Sea and Alaska, VP for Latin America and Caribbean, Head of Technology and, most recently, CFO.
+Mr. Armstrong is a Chartered Engineer with a BSc and a PhD, both in Civil Engineering, from Imperial College, and a Masters in Business Administration from Stanford.